SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If your teenagers have an affinity for the bay and ocean, take them to the Aquarium of the Bay at Pier 39 for an up-close look at all the marine life that surrounds the city.
 Inside, you'll find dazzling displays of colorful fish, jellyfish, octopi, and more.

-One of the coolest features are the two walk-through aquariums, where you can watch sharks and stingrays swimming around you.
+One of the more incredible features is the two walk-through aquariums, where you can watch sharks and stingrays swimming around you.

 >> Find out more about this fun aquarium